harmenhilversalten/bomberman-rust-tournament/Docs/examples/example_crate/README.md

 All public types include thorough documentation with runnable examples.
 Unit and property-based tests live under `tests/`.

+## Helpers

+Utility functions for strings are available under `helpers::string_helpers` and include capitalization, truncation and alphanumeric validation utilities.

 ## Adding a new service